AnnaSavova/individual-project/README.md

 # 4th Year Individual Project

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.
+This project builds upon the one created by Liam Lau.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

 ## Wiki

-Go check out the [wiki](https://github.com/liamlau/individual-project/wiki) for more information on the project, and my current progress!
+Go check out Liam's [wiki](https://github.com/liamlau/individual-project/wiki) for more information on the initial state of the project.